Product manager.

 Now · Side project

 College recruiters rarely see athletes who grow up far from the big metro clubs and showcases, no matter how good they are.
 My brother and I are building Brava nights and weekends for those players: women's soccer recruiting profiles with coach-verified stats, benchmark rankings, and an AI-assisted production pipeline, so they can chart their own path to college soccer instead of waiting to get discovered.
-I design and ship it end to end — research, product, brand.
+I design and ship it end to end, from the first research call to the brand on the page.

 Lively